 If the merchant is not able to assist you, don’t hesitate to get in touch with us.
 Please always include the payment message reference (this starts with “RF….”) from your bank statement or the proof of payment with the transaction details.

 Can you refund my payment?

 In short, no.

 Brite facilitates the transfer of your money to the merchant you want to pay.
-We don’t hold any funds, of have any right of disposal, as they move straight to the merchant.
+We don’t hold any funds or have any right of disposal, as they move straight to the merchant.

-If you’d like a refund, please contact the merchant.
+If you’d like a refund, please get in touch with the merchant.

 Can I make a payment with my business account?

 Brite doesn’t support payments from business accounts (yet).
 Right now, deposits can only be made with personal bank accounts.

 A source of funds check is a process used to verify the origin of money used to finance or purchase activities.
 It is usually conducted by banks and financial institutions to comply with anti-money laundering (AML) regulations.